ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 IANA is asked to register the following entry in the "Interface Description (if=) Link Target Attribute Values" registry within the "CoRE Parameters" registry group.

-* Attribute Value: ace.group
+* Value: ace.group

-* Description: The 'ace group' interface is used to provision keying material and related information and policies to members of a group using the ACE framework.
+* Description: The KDC interface is used to provision keying material and related information and policies to members of a security group using the ACE framework.

-* Reference: {{&SELF}}
+* Reference: {{kdc-if}} of {{&SELF}}

 ## ACE Groupcomm Parameters {#iana-reg}